aw-99/Code-Projects/README.md

 Python
 -Password Generator allows the user to create password from the console, with choice of password length and the amount generated!

+SQL
+- A Database for a library to use which allows them to record and update the books that are borrowed and returned etc.